sleexyz/react-router-dynamic-matcher/examples/auth-example/README.md

-# React Router Dynamic Matcher Example
+# React Router Dynamic Matcher Example - Auth

 This example has two branches: `Authenticated`, or `Unauthenticated`